Information for New Students

 Q: What's it like to live in the UK?

 A: United Kingdom consists of England, Wales and Scotland.
-People from all around the world, of all cultures, beliefs and religions live here.
-The UK has a vibrant and cosmopolitan feel that will make you feel welcome.
+People from all around the world - of all nationalities, beliefs and religions - live here.
+The UK has a vibrant, cosmopolitan culture that will make you feel welcome.

 Q: What's it like to live in Lincoln?

 A: Lincoln is located in the East Midlands of England, close to Nottingham and Sheffield.
 It is a historic city that dates back to the first century BCE when it was called Lindon (which means a pool at the foot of the hill).
 The city has beautiful historic architecture, shops, restaurants and museums, making it the perfect place to live and study.

 A: The weather in the UK changes often, but it is not extremely hot or cold.
 It could rain and be sunny all in one single afternoon.
 It is a good idea to pack a coat to bring with you.
 During the summer, in some parts of the country temperatures may reach 20 degrees and in the winter they do not often drop below 0 degrees Celsius.